 Attendance of SWG, other Special meetings, or by proxy, will not be considered in determination of inactive status.

+Replacement AFC members attending their first meeting to be voted in are advised to bring a letter of proxy to ensure full voting rights until the ASRI Board of Directors ratifies the membership.

+This should be kept to a minimum

 The FCC Third Report and Order in WT Docket No. 01-289 dated June 1, 2010, amended Part 87 of the Commission’s Rules to permit the use of 8.33 kHz channel spacing in the aeronautical enroute service and by flight test stations.